A Dataflow regional endpoint stores and handles metadata about your Dataflow job, and deploys and controls your Dataflow workers.

 To specify a regional endpoint for your job, set the

 --region option to one of

 the supported regional endpoints.
-If you do not specify a regional endpoint,

 The Cloud Dataflow Command-line Interface

 Overriding the worker region or zone